wade105/hello-world/README.md

 # hello-world
-A repository for Github learning
+A repository for Github my learning

+These are some changes to the file